-- a in Ireland to a bank carrying on a bona fide banking business; - b by such a bank in the ordinary course of business; - c to a company that is resident in an EU Member State or a country with which Ireland has signed a double tax treaty where that territory imposes a tax that generally applies to interest receivable in that territory by companies from outside that territory; - d to a US corporation that is subject to tax in the US on its worldwide income; - e in respect of a 'quoted Eurobond' (provided that certain other conditions are met); and - f to certain Irish entities, including qualifying companies for the purposes of Section 110 of the TCA, investment undertakings and certain government bodies.
+- 1. in Ireland to a bank carrying on a bona fide banking business; - 2. by such a bank in the ordinary course of business; - to a company that is resident in an EU Member State or a country with which Ireland has signed a double tax treaty where that territory imposes a tax that generally applies to interest receivable in that territory by companies from outside that territory; - to a US corporation that is subject to tax in the United States on its worldwide income; - in respect of a 'quoted Eurobond' (provided that certain other conditions are met); and - 6. to certain Irish entities, including qualifying companies for the purposes of Section 110 of the TCA, investment undertakings and certain government bodies.